 Exploration and production of petroleum is regulated by Decree-Law no. 109/94 of 26 April 1994 (hereinafter "DL 109/94").
 The aforementioned statute establishes that petroleum deposits are part of the public domain of the State.
 Exploration and production activities may be exercised by any entity with the required technical and financial capabilities and upon the grant of a concession (s.
 5.1 DL 109/94).
-Concessions are granted by the government, through the Ministry of Energy (s.
-6.1 DL 109/94), and are preceded by a public tender but may also, in special circumstances, be awarded directly.
+DL 109/94 was recently amended, by Law no. 82/2017 of 18 August 2017, which established a mandatory requirement for the prior consultation of the local governments in the administrative proceedings which precede exploration and production activities.